lennyleadership/zhichang/content/docs/01 Interview Experience/11 CGC QA 2016/Interview/03_QA_QC.md

 2)	It is a non-conformance issue from the quality management perspective.
 The methods of analysis were developed based on reference methods and validated.
 They were deemed ‘fit for use’ by method validation data.
 Any deviations are not considered ‘fit for use’ unless further validation proves such deviations will not affect the data quality, and such deviations are examples of method ruggedness.
 An oven temperature change was found in our recent external audit.
 The oven temperature setting was changed and it was not corrected.
 As a result, we submitted validation data to prove that the data quality was not compromised.
 3)	It could affect the instrument performance if we did not follow the manufacturers’ recommendation of maintenance.
 A recent observation of elution time drift of all anions led me to realize that the analyst did not change the regeneration column on an ion chromatography instrument by following the recommendation.
 4)	It could damage the instrument.
 There was a time that the small particles from aqueous sample were not filtered before introducing samples into a mercury analyzer.
 They blocked a t-valve along the route and flooded the sample route and detector.
 We had to change some accessories.

+**Revisit**
+[2022.10.04]
+an example of retention time shift and peak area fluctuation because the technician made up wrong mobile phase B without following the procedure.